eslint/rfcs/designs/2021-suppression-support/README.md

 {"kind": "directive", "justification": "Justification example"}
 ```

 If a violation is inline-suppressed multiple times, all suppression entries will be recorded, according to [suppressions property](https://docs.oasis-open.org/sarif/sarif/v2.0/csprd02/sarif-v2.0-csprd02.html#_Toc10127852).
-So `unusedDisableDirectives` might always be empty.
+Meanwhile, only the first suppression will be tagged as "used" as ESLint does currently, and the rest of the suppressions should be in `unusedDisableDirectives` so that the behavior of `--report-unused-disable-directives` will not be changed.
 A suppression list would be preferred to gather all suppression information of a violation:

 ```json
 suppressions: [